 CBD oil – Support healthy inflammation levels, support healthy pain management, support healthy stress levels, support healthy sleep patterns

-From the best natural nootropics, cannabidiol (CBD) has been inevitable lately.
+From the list of brain-supporting ingredients, cannabidiol (CBD) has been inevitable lately.
 Among many cannabinoids in the cannabis plant, it is the 2nd most common active compound.
 Derived directly from the hemp plant, a cousin of the marijuana plant, CBD doesn’t produce the normal subjective “high” effect that is seen in the celebrated marijuana THC content.
-With further controversy over legal nootropics, no more than 0.3% of THC is approved for the product to be called CBD.
+With further controversy over the legality of nootropics, no more than 0.3% of THC is approved for the product to be called CBD.

 As of December 2015, the FDA has loosened its governing regulations to allow researchers to perform more CBD tests.
 So, many more interesting findings of this extraordinary natural substance await us.
 Especially, we will wait for studies that will shed light on its impact on memory and cognition in healthy individuals.